kite-sdk/kite-examples/dataset/README.md

-# Cloudera Development Kit - Examples Module
+# Kite - Examples Module

-This module is a set of examples that demonstrate the `cdk-data` module, which makes manging data sets in Hadoop easy with a declarative API and good defaults based on Hadoop best practices.
+This module is a set of examples that demonstrate the `kite-data` module, which makes manging data sets in Hadoop easy with a declarative API and good defaults based on Hadoop best practices.
-* Data sets you create with the CDK data API are ready to use with Hive, Impala, and Crunch.
+* Data sets you create with the Kite data API are ready to use with Hive, Impala, and Crunch.
 * Records are automatically compressed and stored in splittable files for Map/Reduce performance.